developer-zebra/developer-zebra-site/src/emdk-for-android/7-4/tutorial/tutBluetoothScannerAPI/index.md

 ##Important Programming Tips##

-1. It is required to do the following changes in the application's AndroidManifest.xml:
+1. Changes the application's `AndroidManifest.xml` file as follows:

     >Note:
     >* Include the permission for EMDK: